-The person in charge had also established a restrictive practice committee which were meeting on a weekly basis to discuss the use of restraint in the centre.
-Their focus was on reducing its use.
+The person in charge had also established a restrictive practice committee which were meeting on a monthly basis to discuss the use of restraint in the centre.
+There was a representative from each department within the centre on the committee, their focus was on reducing its use.

-The contents of the restraints register and the restraint risk assessments assured the inspector that alternatives to restraint were trialled prior to any form of restraint being used.
+A review of the restraint risk assessments assured the inspector that alternatives to restraint were trialled prior to any form of restraint being used.
 It also assured the inspector that the use of restraint in the centre was gradually being reduced and staff had access to alternative less restrictive equipment.
 The focus was now on ensuring the rights of residents were upheld at all times.

 A sample of resident records were reviewed and the inspector saw that each resident who was using some form of restraint had a restrictive practice assessment in place and those with bed-rails had a bed-rail assessment.
 Resident care plans were developed on the basis of information obtained during their bed-rail assessment.
 In addition, care records reviewed showed that residents with bed-rails in use were checked every two hours and these checks were consistently recorded by staff.
 Care records viewed by the inspector confirmed that resident's views and preferences were incorporated into the care plans and they were easy to follow.
-The management team had restraint documentation on the audit schedule and this assured them that the relevant records were in place to reflect the decision made by the resident or staff to use restraint as a last resort.

 Discussion with various members of the staff and a review of training records confirmed that they had appropriate training on restrictive practice and felt that this training informed their understanding of restrictive practice and how it could impact on the individual.
 Most staff had completed training on the human rights, including the FREDA principles and a human rights based approach to care.
-They had also completed training on the fundamentals of advocacy in health and social care and on the National Standards for Residential Care Settings for Older Persons in Ireland.
+They had also completed training on the fundamentals of advocacy in health and social care and on assisted decision making.
 The inspector observed that complaints made were addressed in line with the centre's policy and they were reviewed by the named complaints reviewer as per policy.
+The management team had established links with the local community and ensured that residents were facilitated to live the best life possible while upholding their rights.